 Seeking a bit of bucolic peace laced with urban grit?
 Check out one of these quirky urban gardens.
 Scattered around Paris, but concentrated in the city's arty, bohemian northeastern districts, these small plots—some qualify as bonafide little farms—mingle greenery, animals, and sometimes, street art or other forms of local expression.

 11 of 11

-If you're a wine fan, you're in luck: Even if Paris isn't a noteworthy vintnering region (and never really was), you can still enjoy fantastic tastings (sometimes along with cheese) led by convivial expert hosts, learn all about the history of winemaking at dedicated museums, and strike out on your own in some of the city's best wine bars.
-Don't bother with tourist-trap places and their mediocre bottles: go straight for the good stuff by exploring our guide.
+If you're a wine fan, you're in luck: Even if Paris isn't a noteworthy wine-making region (and never really was), you can still enjoy plenty of great wine at local museums like the Musée du Vin, or strike out on your own in some of the city's best wine bars, like the jovial, rollicking

 Au Rendez-vous des Amis.
 Don't bother with tourist traps and their overpriced, mediocre bottles.